TV4/Urushiol/README.md

 `urushiol --mock /path/to/awesome.vcl /path/to/superbackend_routing.uru`

-Urushiol now preforms the tests and gives you a result; a yay if success or a stacktrace if the testcase fails.
+Urushiol now preforms the tests and gives you a result; a yay if success or a stack trace if the test case fails.

 There is of course more you can do here; test advanced cache logic at the same time as routing with http authentication etc.
 Check the source code to see what is given and if you find something missing, send us an email or do it yourself by forking; fixing; submitting pull request.